Comfort Pac with Cyclobenzaprine

 agitation, hallucinations, fever, overactive reflexes, nausea, vomiting, diarrhea, loss of coordination, fainting.

 blurred vision, dry mouth or throat, altered sense of taste; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Comfort Pac with Cyclobenzaprine (cyclobenzaprine)?

 Taking cyclobenzaprine with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
-Ask your doctor before taking cyclobenzaprine with a sleeping pill, narcotic pain medicine, other muscle relaxer, or medicine for anxiety, depression, or seizures.
+Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.

 This list is not complete.
 Other drugs may interact with cyclobenzaprine, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.

 Related treatment guides